 No warranty can be approved unless the warranty registration and water test verifications are on file at HeatMaster Furnaces Inc.'s office.

-HeatMaster Furnaces Inc. reserves the right to change conditions of warranty at any time.
+HeatMaster Furnaces Inc. reserves the right to change the conditions of the warranty at any time.

 WATER TREATMENT AND TESTING